vdavidaron/PeakFlip/README.md

 Reducing electricity costs using an IoT system

 ## Background:
-Spot pricing became common with liberalising the electricity market Prices change frequently during the day
-With the widespread usage of renewable energy in the generation side made the market volatile When the sun shines the supply of electricity increases A supply-demand mismatch happens and the price decreases In the evening the demand increases but the supply decreases Which skyrocket the electricity price
-By purchasing the electricity during an off-peak the electricity bill can be reduced significantly
+As the electricity market in Europe becomes more and more liberal, spot pricing is now a norm.
+This change is largely due to the widespread renewable energy usage and supply-demand imbalance.
+With spot pricing, electricity prices fluctuate throughout the day, making energy costs unpredictable.
+For example, in the morning when the sun shines, solar energy boosts the electricity supply, dropping the electricity price.
+In contrast, in the evening, supply decreases and demand goes up, prices can skyrocket.
+This leads to the need for a solution to utilize electricity bills, like purchasing electricity during an off-peak while still maintaining the necessary electricity usage.

+We propose an IoT-based smart house system solution, PeakFlip, by taking advantage of fluctuating spot prices.
+This system automates electricity usage during low-price periods, helping consumers lower their energy costs.
+Additionally, PeakFlip sends alerts if predicted electricity consumption exceeds a pre-set threshold or if peak electricity price hours are coming.
+To demonstrate its functionality, we simulated a smart water boiler that regularly measures water level, as well as inside and outside temperature.
+The simulated device aims to reduce electricity consumption while maintaining a comfortable water temperature.